-Washington, D.C. — Freight rail advocates from across the country will come together on Capitol Hill next Wednesday, May 8 for Railroad Day 2019 — a day to talk rail with federal lawmakers and outline the policy priorities that will keep the freight rail network running on all cylinders in the years ahead.
+Washington, D.C. — Freight rail advocates from across the country are coming together on Capitol Hill Wednesday, March 4 for Railroad Day 2020 — a day to talk rail with federal lawmakers and outline the policy priorities that will keep the freight rail network running on all cylinders in the years ahead.

 If Railroad Day is new to you, here’s a quick video overview on what it is and why it’s important: